shantilu/slate/source/full.html.md

 assetPair | STRING |ETH/USDT | Use “CYB/CYB” to cancel all your open orders no matter what asset pairs they are in

-# Cybex Market Data Publisher
+# Cybex Web Socket Streams
-To improve market data efficiency, Cybex provides a fast websockets connection to subscribe market data, **Market Data Publisher**, so that users can reduce latency and get streamed update.
+To improve market data efficiency, Cybex provides a websockets connection to subscribe market data, so that users can reduce latency and get streamed update.

 * The base endpoint is: **wss://mdp.cybex.io**